-We measured involuntary behavioral reactions to sound by placing head-fixed unanesthetized mice atop a piezoelectric force transduction plate while acquiring high-resolution video of the face.
-The output of the force plate provided an index of general body movements as well as large-amplitude multi-phasic events corresponding to the startle reflex (Figure 1A) [13].
-Movement of the pinna, jaw, eyelid, nose, and pupil were quantified with DeepLabCut, a video analysis method for markerless tracking of body movements based on deep neural networks (N = 8 mice; Figure 1B) [14].
-We also calculated facial motion energy (FME) from a region of interest caudal to the vibrissae array (Figure 1C), permitting simultaneous acquisition and comparison of sound-evoked movements across measurement modalities (Figure 1D).
+We measured involuntary behavioral reactions to sound by placing head-fixed unanesthetized mice atop a piezoelectric force transduction plate while acquiring a high-resolution video of the face.
+The output of the force plate provided an index of general body movements as well as large-amplitude multiphasic events corresponding to the startle reflex (Figure 1A).14 Movement of the pinna, jaw, eyelid, nose, and pupil were quantified with DeepLabCut, a video analysis method for markerless tracking of body movements based on deep neural networks (N = 8 mice; Figure 1B).15 We also calculated facial motion energy (FME) from a region of interest caudal to the whisker array (Figure 1C), permitting simultaneous acquisition and comparison of sound-evoked movements across measurement modalities (Figure 1D).

 We observed that broadband noise bursts elicited short-latency facial twitches and longer latency pupil dilations across a far wider range of sound levels than the acoustic startle reflex (Figure 1E).
-To determine whether apparent differences between facial movements and startle could be attributed do inherent sensitivity differences between measurement modalities, we also performed high-speed videography of the hindpaw in a subset of mice but noted the close correspondence between force plate and hindpaw movement amplitudes (N = 8; Figure 1F).
-To quantify differences in the amplitude of these movements across the full range of sound levels, z-scored amplitudes of videographic measures were compared with changes in force plate amplitude.
-Acoustic startle reflex amplitudes increased rapidly above 75 dB SPL and then saturated at 95 dB SPL (Figure 1G).
+To quantify the differences in the amplitude of these movements across the full range of sound levels, Z-scored amplitudes of videographic measures were compared with changes in force plate amplitude.
+Acoustic startle reflex amplitudes increased rapidly above 75 dB SPL and then saturated at 95 dB SPL (Figure 1F).
 Sound-evoked movement of the eyelid and jaw showed the same high-threshold saturating response as the acoustic startle response, while the pupil was less responsive overall than other facial markers.
-By contrast, FME, as well as movement of the pinna and nose, grew monotonically across a far wider range of sound levels, suggesting that they may arise from a separate pathway for neural sound processing than the acoustic startle reflex.
+By contrast, FME, as well as the movement of the pinna and nose, grew monotonically across a far wider range of sound levels, suggesting that they may arise from a separate pathway for neural sound processing than the acoustic startle reflex.